vladimirgamalyan/fontbm/README.md

 ```
 Open .sln in Visual Studio 2015 and rebuild all.

-Or, if [vcpkg](https://github.com/Microsoft/vcpkg) is not used:
+## Building Windows

+Download and install CMake 3.0 (or above) and [FreeType](https://www.freetype.org/).
+Run:

 ```
 cmake -G "Visual Studio 14 2015"
 ```

-Download and install FreeType library, open .sln file in Visual Studio 2015, configure paths to FreeType and rebuild all.
+Open .sln file in Visual Studio 2015, configure paths to FreeType and rebuild all.

 ## License